A Little Bit About Me

 Recently someone said to me, "There really should be places to go and be when you are in grief--just to sit and be allowed to be real with your grief."
 She was thinking of a park or public prayer room.
 While I can't make that happen in the real world, I hope there can be something of that feel on this site.
 I hope it can be a place where people can experiment with different exercises and come to a greater understanding of their own journey in the process.
 Grief can be truly exhausting, I hope that you can find something that can offer you greater rest and peace in these pages.

 So, Am I an Internet Wizard?

 People seem to think so when they see my site and hear how many visitors I receive on a daily basis.
-But the truth of the matter is before I discovered Site Build It!, I didn’t know a thing about building a website.
+But the truth of the matter is before I discovered Solo Build It!, I didn’t know a thing about building a website.

 I knew that writing was important for my own healing.
 I knew that I was learning a great deal that others would also benefit from.
 So I searched the web looking for the best way for a non-computer savvy person, like me, to build a site.

 Of course there is blogging, and from a time investment perspective, blogging might be easier.
 And if you have looked at my interviews pages, you will see that I love that blogging allows people to express their grief and connect with others in the blogging community.
 But I wanted to build something that would stand the test of time even when I am not able to create regular posts.
 This Blog or Website article addresses some of my other concerns about whether blogging was right for me.

 The more I read about SBI the more I realized that this type of website might allow me to be a work from home mom—something I thought was no longer possible as a single mother.
 I learned that through adding advertizing and affiliate links to my site, I could actually earn an income through my writing.
 Yes, I really wanted to offer my writing free of ads or products.
 But if the addition of these things allowed me to be home with my son, I was willing to add them.
 And SBI helped me find products that I really believe will be helpful for my readers.